JonathanTjong/Thesis_DD/README.md

 # Thesis notes

+## Models

+The different models used in the thesis can be found in the "examples" folder.
+The following models are used:

+- misp4_static: Original BDD for the MISP from CODD, altered with static variable orderings
+- misp_mdd_static: MDD encoding MISP with static variable orderings
+- misp_mdd_static_local: MDD encoding MISP with static variable orderings, with extra overhead due to local bound (track local degrees)
+- misp_mdd_dynamic_local: MDD encoding MISP with dynamic variable ordering
+- coloring_beam: graph coloring with beam restriction (DSATUR ordering)
+- misp_mdd_standalone_DD: MISP MDD to measure DD size, merges, transitions, etc.
+- coloring_beam_standalone_DD: graph coloring MDD to measure DD size, merges, transitions, etc.

 ## Program args

 The program arguments are as follows (program to run is technically not in program args):